If you are doing back squats or hip thrusts with a barbell, having the best barbell pad is important for the quality of

 Remember, these barbell pads are designed for the 2″ Olympic-sized bars.
 While you can use these on 1″ bars, they will not stay on well and are more prone to slipping.

-5. REEHUT Squat Pad Barbell Pad for Squats, Lunges and Hip Thrusts
+5. REEHUT Squat Pad Barbell Pad for Squats, Lunges and Barbell Hip Thrusts

-The longest barbell pad on the list at over 17 inches, the REEEHUT is approaching 5,000 reviews on Amazon, so we aren’t the only ones who are a fan.
+The longest barbell hip thrust pad on the list at over 17 inches, the REEEHUT is approaching 5,000 reviews on Amazon, so we aren’t the only ones who are a fan.

 I don’t want to call this an oversized bar pad, but it is the longest barbell pad on the list, making it a great option for those who need to cover a wider body span, whether for squats or hip thrusts.

 We see a similar ergonomic design on these barbell cushions as with other barbell pads, with thick foam on the edges of the barbell pad and a dip in the middle.

 This foam pad also has securing straps to help secure it to the bar.

-This barbell pad can be used on both standard and Olympic-sized bars.
+This barbell hip thrust pad can be used on both standard and Olympic-sized bars.

 6. DMoose Barbell Pad – For Standard & Olympic Bars

-The DMoose barbell neck pad is an awesome addition to any home gym.
+The DMoose barbell neck pad is an awesome home or garage gym addition.

 With its lightweight and portable design, you can take this with in order so that your workout doesn’t have additional weight on top of all those exercises.

-If you have been around fitness for a long time, you have surely come across the DMoose brand of fitness equipment.
+If you have been around fitness for a long time, you have surely come across the DMoose brand of high quality products and fitness equipment.

 So it’s no surprise to see them pop on this best barbell pads for hip thrusts and squats list.

-This is another long bar pad for hip thrusts, measuring nearly 17 inches.
+This is another long barbell squat pad for hip thrusts, measuring nearly 17 inches.

-The barbell pad also has a 1.2″ inch non-slip EVA foam that comes in several color options.
+The barbell hip thrust pad also has a 1.2″ inch non-slip EVA foam that comes in several color options.

-They also sell this item in combo packs, so you can buy two or 3 barbell pads simultaneously at a small discount.
+They also sell this item in combo packs, so you can buy two or 3 barbell hip thrust pads simultaneously at a small discount.

 7. Fit Viva Barbell Pad for Standard and Olympic Barbells with Safety Straps